-Have you ever struggled with your pricing?
-What’s too much?
-What’s too little?
 What are my competitors charging?
-Should I go for lots of sales at a low price point or higher price point with fewer clients?
+Should I go for lots of sales at a low price point or fewer clients at a higher price point?

 What’s your strategy for pricing?